Kusoneko/Nekobot/README.md

 The email and password lines are self explanatory.
 The SoundCloud line holds credentials for SoundCloud, enabling the soundcloud commands.
 [You'll need to register the app](https://soundcloud.com/you/apps/).
 At the moment all that's needed is the Client ID `"client_id" : "Put Client ID here"`
 The LastFM line holds credentials for LastFM.
 [Create an API account](http://www.last.fm/api/account/create).
 You'll need to add in `"apikey" : "Your API key", "apisecret" : "Your Shared secret"`.
+The Booru array holds subarrays of credentials for the boorus we connect to, this allows you to increase operability depending on the booru.
+Some credentials are needed for the api to work at all.
+The names of the subarrays can be found in Image.cs inside the Image.Board.Get function, the properties needed in these arrays are "login" and either "api_key" or "password_hash", the booru's site should tell you what should go here.
 The prefix is a list of characters that can be the character used in front of literally every command.
 As for the master, it's value should be the 17-digits id of the Discord account that should be recognized as the master.
 (The master id gets a level 10 permission level, although no official commands are above level 3.)
 The server line allows you to make the bot join a server on startup using that.
 The value can either be the full invite link as shown above, or only the characters at the end (ex.: the "0Lv5NLFEoz3P07Aq" part of "https://discord.gg/0Lv5NLFEoz3P07Aq".)